-But the world will not fare any better, according to a report Bloomberg Economics shared with WP.
+But the world will not fare any better, according to a report Bloomberg Economics.
 It said that the world economy is guaranteed to enter its worst recession since the financial crisis in the first half of this year with a recovery in subsequent months likely but not assured.

 The report predicts a 0.2% decline in global GDP for 2020 and said: “Stabilization in the second half depends critically on countries’ ability to get the virus under control -- and provide sufficient stimulus to offset lost income.”

 Meanwhile, Eric Moisan, vice president and portfolio manager at Patrimonia Wealth, in an interview with WP, explained that the crisis can be broken down into three phases.